 While some companies won’t give you money for your e-waste, several will pick it up for a nominal fee.
 In New York City, 4th Bin will collect everything from computers to cell phones.
 Also, the company only works with ISO 14001 certified partners to make sure all e-waste is recycled responsibly.
 Greendisk is a similar mail-in service that accepts e-waste for recycling.

 No matter where you recycle your e-waste, keep in mind that the recyclers are following the standards laid out by the e-Stewards Initiative.

 Books, CDs and DVDs

-Many secondhand or consignment shops will buy your used clothing and furniture.
+A variety of convenient online outlets make it easy to resell your gently-worn clothing.
+Many secondhand or consignment shops will buy used clothing and furniture.
 Stores like Buffalo Exchange, which has locations across the country, will give you cash or store credit to use toward the latest new-to-you outfit.

 Trash to Cash

 Thanks to innovative entrepreneurs who are working to find new ways to make products out of wrappers formerly known as waste, there are more and more opportunities to both reduce your personal garbage output and make a little extra cash.